Sobering truths about being a mother

 One of the most significant changes over the last few decades in the mothering landscape seems to have been a weakening of the supportive sisterhood.

-Thanks to social media the tendency for women to practise the game of ‘compare and despair’, to be judgemental and critical of themselves and others – or simply too busy to connect and catch up in person with a circle of nurturing family and friends – has meant many mothers struggle with feeling overwhelmed and guilt-ridden.
+Thanks to social media the tendency for women to practice the game of ‘compare and despair’, to be judgemental and critical of themselves and others – or simply too busy to connect and catch up in person with a circle of nurturing family and friends – has meant many mothers struggle with feeling overwhelmed and guilt-ridden.

 Don’t get me wrong.
 I know that often social media – especially honest sharings from fabulously flawed mothers about their real lives – can be very powerful, and a great comfort to mums who might be feeling isolated at home.